CECADBioinformaticsCoreFacility/Basic_R_course_2024/README.md

 ## Contact

-For any queries regarding the course, please reach out to us at [!!!
-Course mailing list !!!].
+For any queries regarding the course, please reach out to us at cecad-bifacility-course@uni-koeln.de

 ## Acknowledgements